Pagan.org

 Ancestors and Heritage

 Seeing the sacred in balance and diversity encourages respect for all people.
-It helps you embrace wholeness and see every person, regardless of gender or identity, as a reflection of the divine.
+It helps you embrace wholeness and see every person—regardless of gender, identity, socio-economic status, background, or any other identifying feature—as a reflection of the divine.

 Community and Celebration